Keyboard shortcuts

 Limitations

 Gauss-Chebyshev quadrature is only suitable when the integrand can be expressed in the weighted form \(f(x)/\sqrt{1-x^2}\) (first kind) or \(f(x)\sqrt{1-x^2}\) (second kind) on \([-1, 1]\).
-It is not appropriate for functions on other intervals or without the corresponding weight factor, as the accuracy guarantees rely on orthogonality with respect to that weight.
+Applying either rule to an unweighted integrand will produce inaccurate results, since the accuracy guarantee relies on orthogonality with respect to the corresponding weight function.
+Both rules are restricted to the interval \([-1, 1]\); for other domains or weight functions use a different Gauss rule.

 Gauss-Laguerre